MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/coordinate-systems.md

 Spatial coordinate systems on Windows (and therefore, Windows Mixed Reality) are always right-handed.

 > [!NOTES]
-> - Unity uses the left-handed coordinate system.
+> - Unity and Unreal use the left-handed coordinate system.
 > - Although left-handed and right-handed coordinates are the most common systems, there are other coordinate systems used in 3D software.
 For example, it's not unusual for 3D modeling applications to use a coordinate system in which the Y axis points toward or away from the viewer and the Z axis points up.

 ## Building an orientation-only or seated-scale experience